Windswept House: A Vatican Novel

-Windswept House: A Vatican Novel is a 1996 novel by Roman Catholic priest and theologian Malachi Martin.
-The book charts the turmoil within the Catholic faith and within Vatican City.
+Windswept House: A Vatican Novel is a 1996 novel by former Jesuit priest Malachi Martin.
+The novel details turmoil within the Catholic Church and corruption in Vatican City.
+Malachi alleged the novel depicted real events in the form a non-fiction novel similar to the works of Taylor Caldwell, or Truman Capote's In Cold Blood.

 Plot

-Windswept House describes a satanic ritual – the enthronement of Lucifer – taking place at Saint Paul's Chapel inside Vatican City, on June 29, 1963.
-The book gives a depiction of high-ranking churchmen, cardinals, archbishops and prelates of the Roman curia, taking oaths signed with their own blood, plotting to destroy the Church from within.
+Windswept House describes a satanic ritual—the enthronement of Lucifer—taking place at Saint Paul's Chapel inside Vatican City, on June 29, 1963.
+The book gives a depiction of high-ranking churchmen, taking oaths signed with their own blood, plotting to destroy the Church from within.
 It tells the story of an international organized attempt by these Vatican insiders and secular internationalists to force a pope of the Catholic Church to abdicate, so that a successor may be chosen that will fundamentally change orthodox faith and establish a New World Order.

-Fact or fiction

-The author describes the book as containing "real events and real people masked in the form of a novel", a device he refers to as "faction".
-According to Martin, 95% of events in the book are real, and 85% of the characters are real people.